brentd09/CourseInfo/Citrix/CitrixTechPages.md

 TechDocNumber | Description
 ---|---
-CTX804493 | Setting the browsers to automatically open the ICA file instead of downloading the ICA file to disk CTX159159 | Settings for session sharing
-CTX232362 | How to disable session sharing
+CTX804493 | Setting the browsers to automatically open the ICA file instead of downloading the ICA file to disk CTX159159 | Settings for session sharing Citrix 6.5 CTX232362 | How to disable session sharing 7.x